Phone-GWP-group

 Mitigating the Plastic Packaging Tax

-The tax also provides the perfect opportunity to review the long-term sustainability of your packaging and turn this to your advantage (e.g. by highlighting your eco credentials to ever more receptive consumers).
+The tax also provides the perfect opportunity to review the long-term sustainability of your packaging and turn this into your advantage (e.g., highlighting your eco-credentials to ever more receptive consumers).

-Need further advice?
-You can download a free guide covering varying aspects of the Plastic Packaging Tax 2022 or speak with a GWP team member for assistance.
+Still need further advice?
+You can download a free guide covering carrying aspects of the Plastic Packaging Tax 2022 or speak with a member of our team at GWP for assistance.

 Further reading